eclipse-aaspe/server/README.md

 AASX Server depends on .NET Core 3.1 runtime (`blazor` and `core` variants) and .NET Framework (`windows` variant), respectively.
-You need to install the respective runtimes before you start the server.
+You need to install the respective runtimes before you start the server. .NET framework is part of windows.
 See https://dotnet.microsoft.com/download/dotnet-core/3.1

-To deploy the binaries, simply extract the release bundle (*e.g.*, `AasxServerCore.zip`) somewhere on your system.
+To deploy the binaries, simply extract the release bundle (*e.g.*, `AasxServerWindows.zip` or `AasxServerCore.zip`) somewhere on your system.

 ### Running for Demonstration